 Here’s an easy DIY oven cleaner solution.
 Create a paste made of baking soda, water and a squirt or two of dish soap.
 Use a sponge to cover the interior of your oven with the paste.
 Close the oven door and let sit overnight.

 Then, take a spray bottle of equal parts water and vinegar and fully saturate all surfaces of the oven.
 Wipe away with a damp sponge.
-Put that magic baking soda to work to eliminate the stink from shoes; you’ll be amazed at the results.

 First spread a plastic tarp on the floor under the chandelier to catch the drips.
 Then turn off the light and spray a chandelier cleaning solution on the chandelier until liquid beads start to run.
 (You’ll use a lot of spray, but it beats wiping.)
 The spray rinses off the dust.

 The solution that’s left evaporates quickly and doesn’t leave water spots.
 The spray works well on hanging crystals, but don’t expect it to remove dust from crevices.
-If you’re tired of cleaning you chandelier and would like to replace it, here’s how you can do it yourself.

 Remove Tough Stains from Vinyl Flooring

 Sheet vinyl “resilient” flooring is so easy to clean that it may never require anything beyond damp mopping with a cleaner intended for vinyl floors.
-But if your floor has marks or stains that still won’t come off, you can use stronger stuff.
+But if your vinyl floor has marks or stains that still won’t come off, you can use stronger stuff.

 Isopropyl alcohol is a mild solvent.
 It’s the best cleaner for heel marks and works on other tough stains too.
 Apply a small amount to a rag or cotton ball, then wipe away the stain with a circular motion.
-Learn how to use it to remove tough stains from vinyl flooring.

 Stop Countertop Stains